Skip to content

 u23456: einstein@yahoo.com

-If a username is found in external-emails then the associated email adress will be used instead of what comes from simple or ldap.
-This is mainly used withe choice of simple to handle a few specific individuals.
+If a username is found in external-emails then the associated email address will be used instead of what comes from simple or ldap.
+This is mainly used with the choice of simple to handle a few specific individuals.

 Greeting Method for Emails

-The greeting is the first line of the email such as "Hello Alan (u12345),".
+The greeting is the first line of the email such as "Hello Alan (u12345)," where u12345 is the username.
+There are four choices for greeting-method: basic, getent, ldap and custom.

 greeting-method: getent